Gracin Raz Continues Winning Streak at WVSO

 Car counts and racing excitement have built since that first year, making the series one of the premier touring groups in the region and a top attraction for race teams across the United States and Canada

-From 2014-18 the series has competed at tracks located in Washington, Oregon, Idaho, Utah and Montana with Wenatchee Valley Super Oval holding the record for hosting an event each of the first five years of competition.
-The 2019 season is going to be an exciting one for the NWSLMS as the series returns to Walden-family operated Hermiston Raceway for the first time since 2015.
+From 2014-20 the series has competed at tracks located in Washington, Oregon, Idaho, Utah and Montana with Wenatchee Valley Super Oval holding the record for hosting an event each of the first five years of competition.
+2019 was an exciting one for the NWSLMS as the series returned to Walden-family operated Hermiston Raceway for the first time since 2015.

-Garrett Evans of East Wenatchee has won the Series Champion
+Garrett Evans of East Wenatchee has won the Series Championship

 three times in his career.
 Defending two-time series champion,